Australia’s Startmate accelerator announces its most recent class

 -

-- Deliciou is a bacon flavoring manufacturing that’s selling direct to consumer in the hopes of getting a significant share of the $41 billion seasoning market.
+- Deliciou is a bacon flavoring manufacturer that’s selling direct to consumer in the hopes of getting a significant share of the $41 billion seasoning market.

 - EverProof is a new identity management software developer that already has 100,000 users in 1,000 organizations.